Alicespyglass/javascript-refresher/README.md

 # javascript-refresher

-Learning / refreshing javascript from the ground up.
+Learning / refreshing javascript from the ground up - solving simple puzzles using javascript functions, getting incrementally more difficult.

 Tested with Jasmine.